jparyani/mediagoblin/docs/source/siteadmin/relnotes.rst

 * Bug where videos often failed to produce a proper thumbnail fixed!

-* Copying around files in mediagoblin now much more efficient, doesn't waste gobs of memory.
+* Copying around files in MediaGoblin now much more efficient, doesn't waste gobs of memory.

 * Video transcoding now optional for videos that meet certain criteria.
-By default, MediaGoblin will now transcode webm videos that are smaller in resolution than the mediagoblin defaults, and mediagoblin can also be configured to allow theora files to not be transcoded as well.
+By default, MediaGoblin will not transcode webm videos that are smaller in resolution than the MediaGoblin defaults, and MediaGoblin can also be configured to allow theora files to not be transcoded as well.

 * Per-user license preference option; always want your uploads to be